Application Guidelines (FAQs)

 3. A project mentor(s) who will work with you throughout the course of your Fellowship, plus access to a pool of resource mentors to provide specific expertise when needed

-4. Seed funding grant up to $10,000 paid out in quarterly installments
+4. Seed funding grant up to $10,000 paid in quarterly installments

-5. Opportunity to participate in a synergy river trip in Idaho at the end of your Fellowship, alumni retreats, and other gatherings provided all grant requirements are satisfied
+5. Opportunity to participate in a 6-day synergy white water river rafting trip in Idaho at the end of your Fellowship, alumni retreats, and other gatherings provided all grant requirements are satisfied

 What commitment will I be making as a Fellow?